Isha Kriya is a Yogic Practice Designed by Sadhguru

-Almost all problems at a psychological level are caused due to wrong identification.
+Almost all problems at a psychological level are caused due to wrong identification with the mind.

-Through this practice, one can become untangled, and free from the blockages caused due to identification with the body and mind.
+Through this practice, one can become untangled, and free from bondage with the body and the mind.

 Note: I had attempted Isha Kriya earlier, but had problems sticking with it.